Ox Tongue, Cow Tongue, Lawyers Tongue

 I bought my first Gasteria from Wal-Mart on 3-19-18.
 It was unlabeled but at least I knew it was a Gasteria.
 I looked at hundreds of photos online to see if I could find out what species it was but I could find any like this one.
 I sent photos to a few people and posted them on a few Facebook groups to see if I could get an ID on the species.
 No one knew what specific species it could be but agreed it could be a hybrid.
 We will know more when it flowers… How long that will be is a very good question. 🙂

-There are two plants in the pot and a tiny offset starting to emerge.
+There were two plants in the pot and a tiny offset starting to emerge.
 The two together measured about 2 3/4” tall x3 3/4” wide in a 2 3/4” diameter x 2 1/4” tall pot.
 The pot is bulging somewhat and there are roots growing out of the bottom.
-All the cactus and succulents were soaking wet…
+All the cactus and succulents at Wal-Mart were soaking wet…

-This is my first Gasteria and I was really surprised at the leaves.
+This was my first Gasteria and I was really surprised at the leaves.
 They are hard and feel like an old rubber tire.
 You know the kind, like a hard rubber tricycle tire.
 The leaves are very smooth and shiny but the edges are kind of a smooth rough feeling.
 GEEZ!
 Smooth and rough are kind of opposite words, huh?
 How about the surface of a closed zipper?
 Smooth but rough… 🙂